Skip to main content

 8. In its deliberations the Honors committee will take a separate and recorded vote on whether to recommend Honors for each student.

-9. Honors will be recommended for those students who receive an "A" grade on the thesis from the faculty advisor, with the approbation of the other evaluators; and who have the requisite grade point average (a minimum of 3.4 in the major).
+9. Honors will be recommended for those students who receive an "A" grade on the thesis from the faculty advisor, with the approbation of the other evaluators; and who have maintained the requisite grade point average (a minimum of 3.4 in the major).